cxycode32/Upgrading-Custom-Datasets-Resolution/README.md

 ### Setup

-1. Prepare your dataset then place it in the project root directory in a folder named `dataset`.
+1. Prepare your dataset then place it in the `dataset/` folder in the project root directory.
-2. (Optional) You may change the folder name, you will also need to change the `DATASET_DIR` at `config.py`.
+2. (Optional) You may change the folder name, you will also need to update the `DATASET_DIR` at `config.py`.
-3. The configuration parameters (e.g., batch size, learning rate, image resolution) are set in `config.py`.
+3. The configuration parameters (e.g., batch size, learning rate, image resolution) can be modified in `config.py`.

+### Dataset Processing

+1. The program automatically processes your dataset using `torchvision.transforms` to downscale it to low-resolution images and upscale to high-resolution images.
+2. All processed images will be stored in the `processed_images/` folder.
+3. (Optional) Likewise, you may change the folder name, you will also need to update the `PROCESSED_IMAGE_DIR` at `config.py`.

+### Experimentation

+You can experiment with different downscaling and upscaling algorithms to find out what works best for your dataset.
+The current setup uses default settings, but you are free to modify them in the `dataset.py` or experiment within the `train.py` file.

 ### Let's Start the Training

-1. You may change the `SAVE_MODEL` and `LOAD_MODEL` at `config.py` to `True` or `False` depending on your needs.
+1. You can set `SAVE_MODEL` and `LOAD_MODEL` to `True` or `False` in `config.py` depending on your needs.
 2. When `SAVE_MODEL` is set to `True`, your model will be saved inside the `models/` folder every 10 epochs.
 3. When `LOAD_MODEL` is set to `True`, you may choose to load the model from which epoch.
 4. Run the following command: